LC-Linkous/nanoVNA_python/README.md

 * **Alias Functions:**
     * None
 * **CLI Wrapper Usage:**
 * **Notes:** If unfamiliar with device and operation, DO NOT USE THIS.
-There is no error checking and you will be interfacing with the tinySA device directly.
+There is no error checking and you will be interfacing with the NanoVNA device directly.

 ## Notes for Beginners